Cheap Accommodation: The Best 90 Resources For Your Travels

 - Matching Houses: holiday house exchange where people with disabilities swap houses with other people who have the same accessibility needs.

-- Sabbatical Homes: academic destinations, homes for rental, exchange or sitting.
+- Sabbatical Homes: academic destinations, homes for rent, exchange or sitting.

 - Guest To Guest: works with GuestPoint system.
 No subscription fee, no transaction fee.
 187 countries, 200 000+ homes.